webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-authorised-signatories/README.md

 ## 4 Attestation usage
 ### 4.1.
 Issuance process ###
+To be specified in a future version of this Rulebook.

 ### 4.2 Relying Party Obligations
 When receiving and processing an attestation, the Relying Party SHALL perform the following verification obligations.

 ### 4.2.1 – 4.2.8 Base Verification Process
 The Relying Party SHALL perform the base attestation verification process as defined in the Base Verification specification: